cloudberries27/DevChallenge-Portfolio/README.md

 ![screenshot](devchallenge001.gif)

 - Demo is above ^^
 - This was a CHALLENGE!
-Guys this was hard like going back to vanilla javascript I was like wow, I am so dependent on bootstrap, don't even know how to paginate without it smh.
+Guys this was hard!
 Anyway I did in fact figure things out and low key proud for doing it on my own.
+Overall, very fun challenge!!
 - I learned how to paginate and filter using vanilla javascript.
-- Quote of the Day:
+- Quote of the Day: “If you focus on what you left behind, you will never be able to see what lies ahead.” — Chef Gusteau (Ratatouille one of my faves)

 ### Built With